noahehall/theBookOfNoah/architecture/rest.md

       - URI - uniform resource identifier
       - a service that provides representation such as JSON and a set of HTTP methods
   - idempotent
-    - the result will alw    - is stateless
-      - ays be the same no matter how many times the operation are invoked
+    - the result will always be the same no matter how many times the operation are invoked
+    - is stateless
+      -
   - addressing
     - locating resource(s) on the server
     - each resource is identified by its URI